6 Benefits Of Pushups + How Often To Do Them To See Results

 If you're recovering from a major injury, talk to a physical therapist first before attempting pushups, says Zetlin.
 And if you have joint issues around the wrists, elbows, or shoulders, start with the modifications described above, says Mansour.
 Also, if doing pushups causes any sharp pain, or if you hear a popping sound that's accompanied by pain, stop immediately, she advises.

 When performed with proper form, pushups are a great way to strengthen your upper body and stabilize your core.
-They can also provide a solid cardio challenge, promote good posture, and support healthy bones density.
+They can also provide a solid cardio challenge, promote good posture, and support healthy bone density.
+You don't need to do pushups everyday to reap these benefits, either: Completing a few sets 1-3 times a week is plenty.

 Jenny McCoy is a freelance journalist and contributing writer at mindbodygreen.
 She earned a B.S. in Journalism and B.A. in Psychology from Northwestern University, and she is also an ASCA Level 1 certified swim coach.
 Her work has been featured in SELF, Outside, Runner's World, and Bicycling.
 She currently lives in Boulder, Colorado.